 The coolest class I've ever taken

-All of these topics flowed seemlessly into one another, but over the course of this class, I began to open my mind to gardens and the practice of gardening.
-This is one of the things that I love about my liberal arts education, because despite this class having nothing to so with my majors or research, I was still able to connect these ideas to what I was working on (and even to my roots as an indigenous person!).
+All of these topics flowed seamlessly into one another, but over the course of this class, I began to open my mind to gardens and the practice of gardening.
+This is one of the things that I love about my liberal arts education because despite this class having nothing to do with my majors or research, I was still able to connect these ideas to what I was working on (and even to my roots as an indigenous person!).
 I am so glad that I was able to take advantage of this opportunity.